jhartzell42/rust-c-book/src/safety.md

 might want to be able to use in the future.

 And a lot of those undefined behaviors were ticking time bombs.
 Certainly, this codebase had its issues.
-A friend of mine took days to find a bug where a pointer had a value of 7.
-I don't mean 7 elements into some array, not 7 of the relatively wide pointer type, not a convenient, testable-for `NULL`, value.
-No, none of that: The pointer's value was exactly `0x7`.

 I've had memory corruption issues where I poured over every line of code that I wrote, over and over again, finding nothing.
 Ultimately, I learned that the issue was in framework code -- code written by my boss's boss.
 The code was untested, and written extremely poorly, and had rotted, so that it didn't work at all.
 In Rust, I might have had some idea that my code -- which in Rust would have all been able to be "safe" -- couldn't possibly be the source of the problem.
 Maybe my humble assumption that my code was to blame would be a little less tenable.

 If I wanted a language that was always safe, at the time I knew Java or Python existed.
 Some companies even do finance in Java, for exactly